VNG-Realisatie/nlx/docs/docs/try-nlx/helm/nlxmanagement.md

 ## NLX management chart

 We are now going to create a configuration file for the NLX management installation.
-Open the file `nlx-management-values.yaml` in an editor (e.g. nano, nvim, notepad, etc), edit the values below and then save the file:
+Open the file `nlx-management-values.yaml` in a text editor and edit the values below:

 - `<hostname nlx-management>` replace this with the hostname on which your NLX management should run eg: management.mijn-organization.nl
    **IMPORTANT: this DNS entry must already exist and resolve to the ingress controller**